dwillis/campaign_finance_api_docs/source/index.md

 }
 ```

-This endpoint retrieves the most recent independent expenditures on a specific date (the date of activity, not the date filed with the FEC).
+This endpoint retrieves all independent expenditures on a specific date (the date of activity, not the date filed with the FEC).

 ### HTTP Request